mmontalbo/grim_rust/wip.md

   counts for future bindings.

 ## Next Steps
-1. Flesh out the boot-time trackers (visibility queries, sector lookups, menu helpers, cut-scene services, control handlers) inside the coroutine host so the embedded runtime can march further into Manny's Office.
+1. Flesh out the boot-time trackers (cut-scene services, control handlers, and geometry-driven visibility/collision lookups) inside the coroutine host so the embedded runtime can march further into Manny's Office.
-   Camera/hot sector queries now use Manny's live transforms to pick zone specific setups, so the next blockers are wiring `Head_Control`/dialog state and feeding real visibility data back into the loop so the trackers stop idling.
+   Camera/hot sector queries now use Manny's live transforms and `Actor:set_visibility` keeps `GetVisibleThings` aligned with the script state, so the next blockers are wiring `Head_Control`/dialog logic to real walkbox data instead of heuristics.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.